-Macerata attracts quite a lot of tourists, especially during opera season, so there are great accommodations in the city.
-Some of the best hotels in Macerata are Albergo Arena, Hotel Arcadia, Albergo Lauri, Hotel I Clauri and Hotel Claudiana.
-There are also a few inexpensive bed and breakfasts in the city.
-If you want to visit Macerta during the summer boo ahead—it is very difficult to get hotel rooms during July and August.
+Macerata attracts quite a lot of tourists, especially during opera season, so there are great places to stay in the city.
+Some of the best hotels in Macerata are Albergo Arena, Hotel Arcadia, Albergo Lauri, Hotel I Clauri, and Hotel Claudiani.
+There are also a few inexpensive beds and breakfasts to choose from.
+If you want to visit Macerata during the summer, book ahead: it is very difficult to get hotel rooms for July and August.

-In Macerata there are plenty of good restaurants, pizzerias, osterias and trattorias where visitors can sample good Italian food and regional specialities.
-Some of the most well known restaurants in the city are Ristorante Le Case Di Giosue Marcello, Ristorante Osteria Dei Fiori Di Carducci Iginia, Trattoria Da Rosa and Trattoria da Ezio.
+There are plenty of good restaurants, pizzerias, osterias and trattorias in town, where visitors can sample good Italian food and regional specialities.
+Some of the best known eateries are the Ristorante Le Case Di Giosue Marcello, Ristorante Osteria Dei Fiori Di Carducci Iginia, Trattoria Da Rosa and Trattoria da Ezio.

 Shopping in Macerata

-Plenty of good handicraft and souvenir shops are located in the older part of the city.
+Plenty of good crafts and souvenir shops are located in the older part of the city.
 There are also a few good wine shops that sell local wines.